Growth of photovoltaics: United States (1954–1996)

 The United States, where modern solar PV was invented, led installed capacity for many years.
 Based on preceding work by Swedish and German engineers, the American engineer Russell Ohl at Bell Labs patented the first modern solar cell in 1946.
 It was also there at Bell Labs where the first practical c-silicon cell was developed in 1954.
 Hoffman Electronics, the leading manufacturer of silicon solar cells in the 1950s and 1960s, improved on the cell's efficiency, produced solar radios, and equipped Vanguard I, the first solar powered satellite launched into orbit in 1958.

 In 1977 US-President Jimmy Carter installed solar hot water panels on the White House (later removed by President Reagan) promoting solar energy and the National Renewable Energy Laboratory, originally named Solar Energy Research Institute was established at Golden, Colorado.
-In the 1980s and early 1990s, most photovoltaic modules were used in stand-alone power systems or powered consumer products such as watches, calculators and toys, but from around 1995, industry efforts have focused increasingly on developing grid-connected rooftop PV systems and power stations.
-By 1996, solar PV capacity in the US amounted to 77 megawatts–more than any other country in the world at the time.
-Then, Japan moved ahead.
+The Carter administration provided major subsidies for research into photovoltaic technology and sought to increase commercialization in the industry.

+In the early 1980s, the US accounted for more than 85% of the solar market.

+During the Reagan administration, oil prices decreased and the US removed most of its policies that supported its solar industry.
+Government subsidies were higher in Germany and Japan, which prompted the industrial supply chain to begin moving from the US to those countries.